lb-flavio/code-challenge-backend/Readme.md

 ### Considerations
 Consider scenarios of high concurrency where there may be a high volume of calls being processed simultaneously.
 How would you design the system to efficiently handle these scenarios?
+For the purposes of this test, you only need to implement the CallService and QueueService.
+However, additional services or descriptions of how you would implement them will be valued.

 ### Submission Instructions
 - Fork this repository.